thephpleague/period/docs/5.0/period/comparing.md

 public function gap(Period $interval): Period
 ~~~

 A `Period` has a gap with another Period if there is a non-zero interval between them.
 This method returns the amount of the gap as a new Period object only if they do actually have a gap between them.
-If they overlap a Exception is thrown.
+If they overlap a `IntervalError` is thrown.

 <p class="message-info">Before getting the gap, make sure the <code>Period</code> objects do not overlaps.</p>